webbjj/clustertools/docs/source/api/clustertools.cluster.cluster.StarCluster.rst

    .. automethod:: subset
    .. automethod:: tail_path
    .. automethod:: tail_path_match
+   .. automethod:: tapered_mass_function
    .. automethod:: to_WDunits
+   .. automethod:: to_amuse
    .. automethod:: to_audays
    .. automethod:: to_center
    .. automethod:: to_centre
    .. automethod:: to_cluster
    .. automethod:: to_galaxy
    .. automethod:: to_galpy
+   .. automethod:: to_kpcgyr
    .. automethod:: to_kpckms
    .. automethod:: to_nbody
    .. automethod:: to_origin
    .. automethod:: to_pckms
+   .. automethod:: to_pcmyr
    .. automethod:: to_radec
    .. automethod:: to_sky
    .. automethod:: to_sudays
    .. automethod:: to_tail
    .. automethod:: to_units
-   .. automethod:: ttensor
-   .. automethod:: ttensors
    .. automethod:: virial_radius
    .. automethod:: virialize